krathalan/miscellaneous-scripts/README.md

 ![Example](https://i.imgur.com/V63J3UY.gif)

-## mythic_event
+## mythic_event (bash)
 A script I made for my World of Warcraft guild's Mythic+ dungeon event.
-Supply a list of characters, like so:
+Supply a list of characters with their realm, like so:

 ```
 $ cat example_input